cyberchitta/llm-context.py/README.md

 ## Features

-- **File Selection**: Offers both command-line and graphical user interfaces for selecting files from your project.
+- **File Selection**: Offers a command-line interface for selecting files from your project.
 - **Intelligent Ignoring**: Respects `.gitignore` rules and additional custom ignore patterns to exclude irrelevant files.
 - **Customizable Output**: Uses Jinja2 templates for flexible formatting of the selected code context.
 - **Folder Structure Visualization**: Generates a textual representation of your project's folder structure.